racker/eom/README.rst

     resource : name of the resource

-    route : a regex that would match all the different combinations for a given endpoint
+    route : a Python Regex that would match all the different combinations for a given endpoint

     acl : an access control list, with different roles being assigned to read, write and delete

-Internally the rbac middleware associates each of read, write and delete to their appropriate HTTP verb.
+Internally the RBAC middleware associates each of read, write and delete to their appropriate HTTP verb.
 For eg: PUT is mapped to write

 -------------------
 How does RBAC work?
 -------------------

-The rbac middleware relies on the X-Roles Header being set per request.
+The RBAC middleware relies on the X-Roles Header being set per request.
 This contains the roles assigned to the particular user.
-Incidentally, loading up the eom auth middleware before setting up the rbac middleware sets the X-Roles Header.
+Incidentally, loading up the EOM Auth middleware before setting up the RBAC middleware sets the X-Roles Header.

-It is also to be noted that the rbac middleware only checks those routes that are present in rbac.json, a request that does not match any given routes will be passed on to the wsgi app that is next in the pipeline with no verification.
+It is also to be noted that the RBAC middleware only checks those routes that are present in rbac.json, a request that does not match any given routes will be passed on to the wsgi app that is next in the pipeline with no verification.

 If the current request matches a route defined in a particular resource in rbac.json, the corresponding permissions are checked for the user.